Jalalhejazi/angular-automation-2022/README.md

 ```

-## Deploy using DevOps automation
+## DevOps automation

 - When Deployment is automated, then 95% of your time goes to development and research
-- No waste time on conflicts
+- No waste time on Humans conflicts
 - No more "It works on my machine"

 <br>